 The FLC will provide resources and support for MSU faculty interested in:

-- integrating a COIL activity in their current curriculum
+- integrating a COIL activity into their current curriculum

 - discussing creative ways and practical concerns about COIL operation and student engagement

-- discussing ways of assessing COIL learning outcomes and leaner impact
+- discussing ways of assessing COIL learning outcomes and learner impact